 Conceptual modelling is usually associated with the discipline of software engineering.
-But the truth is that modelling is a useful technique for shaping, exploring, documenting, understanding and communicating artefacts of many kinds, and not only software.
-In fact, and after having worked in the realm of cultural heritage for over 15 years, I can confidently state that people in the humanities and social sciences do a lot of conceptual modelling.
-They may not use the same terminology and degree of formalisation that we engineers do, but they still find conceptual modelling useful .Modeling is useful to everybody not only software engineers.
+But modelling is a useful technique for shaping, exploring, documenting, understanding, and communicating artefacts of many kinds, and not only software.
+In fact, and after having worked in the realm of cultural heritage for over 25 years, I can confidently state that people in the humanities and social sciences do a lot of conceptual modelling.
+They may not use the same terminology and degree of formalisation that engineers do, but they still find conceptual modelling useful .Modeling is useful to everybody not only software engineers.
 People in social sciences and humanities do a lot of conceptual modeling Click To Tweet

-Background and motivation
+Background and motivation on ConML

 - They are designed with engineering in mind, under a problem/solution paradigm, and focusing on the creation of precise solutions to documented problems.
 People in the humanities and social sciences, conversely, want to explore, document and reason about situations, incorporating vagueness and subjectivity as much as necessary.

 - They are often too complex.
 It would be naïve to aim for an archaeologist or anthropologist to get a decent grasp on the latest UML specification.
-Even a UML profile that hides most of UML’s complexity would be a “leaky abstraction”.
+Even a UML profile that hides most of UML’s complexity would be a leaky abstraction.

-For these reasons, we decided to create ConML, a conceptual modelling language constructed from the ground up with the humanities and social sciences in mind, but which can be used to model anything.
+For these reasons, we decided to create ConML, a conceptual modelling language constructed from the ground up with the humanities and social sciences in mind, but which can be used to model anything, in any domain.
 It is extremely simple, affordable, and can be easily and incrementally understood by people without previous exposure to information technologies .
 Its full specification, including a formal metamodel, a graphical notation and examples, is only 58 pages long.ConML, a conceptual modelling language for non-experts in information technologies.
 Its full specification is only 58 pages long (the UML one is over 700!)
 Click To Tweet

 The ConML language